Author: Dr Matthew Alderdice, Head of Data Science

 The awareness stage is where the sponsor will be looking for answers, resources, education, research data, opinions, or insights.

 Include your strengths tactfully and thoughtfully in the content piece.
-Remember, no one likes the person at the party that only talks about themselves, so be sure that the content is meaningful and what the reader would have expected when they clicked.
+Remember, no one likes the person at the party who only talks about themselves, so be sure that the content is meaningful and what the reader would have expected when they clicked.

 The "evaluation" stage is the link between high-level concepts and the actual value your company provides to clients.
 The sponsor will be doing substantial research on whether your service is a good fit for them.
 A buyer’s journey is seldom linear; this is when you can dedicate time to segment the needs of your audience while they evaluate your brand and develop an affinity for it over your competitors.

-Resource types: Service Comparison Guide, Case Studies,
+Resource types: Service Comparison Guide, Case Studies.

 Sponsors require more nurturing during this stage.
 Create more content and give more attention to developing your relationship with them to build trust and credibility.

-Your bottom of the funnel contacts know your brand, and you have nurtured them with the right content at the right time.
+Your bottom-of-the-funnel contacts know your brand, and you have nurtured them with the right content at the right time.
 How do you deliver content to your sales team to enable them to push the deal across the line finally?